Skip to content

 Short answers, pulled from the story.

-When was the play Othello first performed?
+Who played Othello first and when was the play first performed?